canonical/jenkins-k8s-operator/docs/tutorial/getting-started.md

 juju run-action jenkins-k8s/0 get-admin-password --wait
 ```

-The result should look something similar to the contents below:
+The output should look something similar to the contents below:

 ```
 unit-jenkins-k8s-0: